 Published: January 2, 2020 in IEEE Xplore®, ISBN 978-1-7281-1360-9.

 Investigating what contemporary APTs do for covert communication, we prototype a novel system combining the more potent ideas from a number of adversaries, which allows for highly flexible data exfiltration and C2 … if you’re willing to write some wrappers.
-Our paper is available here from the American CSE proceedings portal.
-This work was indexed in and published by IEEE Xplore, and is additionally available here if you are an IEEE member.
+Our paper is available from the American CSE proceedings portal, and I’ve republished it in higher quality here because information should be free.
+Not to avoid capitalizaing on clout though, this work was indexed in and published by IEEE Xplore, and is additionally available here if you are an IEEE member.